-All cadets in grades 9th thru 10th will take the NWEA standardized test given in the fall, winter and spring of the current school year.
+All Scholars in grades 9th through 11th will take the NWEA standardized test given in the fall, winter and spring of the current school year.
 This assessment is given to assess student proficiency levels in Math and ELA.

-\\Detroit Public Safety Academy will provide all cadets with test preparation prior to the given assessments.
-It is essential for all cadets to attend school and extra training provided by DPSA regularly so that they will be best prepared for the given standardized tests.
+Detroit Public Safety Academy will provide all Scholars with test preparation prior to the given assessments.
+It is essential for all Scholars to attend school and extra training provided by DPSA regularly so that they will be best prepared for the given standardized tests.